 View from the Empty Nest

-I wrote this article after our youngest child left home a few years ago.
+I wrote this post after our youngest daughter left home several years ago.

 Anyone who has raised children knows what I’m talking about.
 One day you’re elbow-deep in cooking and laundry; the next you’re wandering about the house, wondering what to do with your time.
 And that’s only the first week.